 – Train from Brno to Ostrava: a 2 hours direct ride and there are several trains running day and night.

-– Train from Olomouc to Ostrava: it takes only 1 hour and they departure almost every hour.
+– Train from Olomouc to Ostrava: it takes only 1 hour and they depart almost every hour.

-You can buy the train tickets at the Czech train company or at RegioJet, we traveled with both companies and they were great.
+You can buy the train tickets at the Czech train company, at 12Go or at RegioJet, we traveled with these companies and they were great.
 The trains from RegioJet were delayed twice, but nothing major.
-Both companies also run trains from Ostrava to Opava.
+The companies also run trains from Ostrava to Opava.

 Moving around Ostrava is simple, the city is well connected with buses and trams.
 You can buy the tickets from the machines at the tram stop and don’t forget to validate your tickets when hopping on a bus or a tram, otherwise you will get a fine.

 Done!
 Now that you know all the best things to do in Ostrava, are you ready to pack your bags and go?
 Are you planning to visit Ostrava this year?
 If you need any extra info drop us a message below.
 Don’t forget to read our other posts about the Czech Republic: